This post contains affiliate links.

 Being from the United States, I’ve always enjoyed Mexican food, so it was pretty great to be able to get really amazing and cheap Mexican food wherever I went.
-There’s also a ton of really great options for international food as well in Mexico City, which sealed the deal.
+In Mexico, some of the best foods to try are:

 Mexico vs. Colombia Foor Winner: Mexico

-Overall Winner of Mexico vs. Colombia
+Mexico vs. Colombia Travel Winner

-The score says it all, and Mexico wins this showdown 5 to 1.
+The score says it all, and Mexico wins this Colombia vs. Mexico showdown 6 to 1.
 Although I loved the time that I spent in Colombia, Mexico just comes out ahead.